Prominent Egyptian activist arrested as crackdown continues

 Several hundred of those detained in the past week, including writers, activists and opposition figures, have been placed under investigation on allegations of using social media to spread false news, joining a banned terrorist group and protesting without a permit, defense lawyers say.

+The United Nations High Commissioner for Human Rights, Michelle Bachelet, expressed concern on Friday over the human rights situation in Egypt.

-“I remind the Egyptian government that under international law people have a right to protest peacefully,” U.N.
-High Commissioner for Human Rights Michelle Bachelet said on Friday, adding they had a right to express opinions on social media.
+“I remind the Egyptian government that under international law people have a right to protest peacefully,” Bachelet said, adding they had a right to express opinions on social media.

 “They should never be detained, let alone charged with serious offences, simply for exercising those rights,” she said.

-Egypt’s Foreign Ministry dismissed the U.N. statement, saying it was “based on baseless information.”
+Egypt’s Foreign Ministry dismissed the U.N. statement, saying it was “based on baseless information”.

-Reporting by Amina Ismail; Additional reporting by Ahmed Mohamed Hassan; Editing by Edmund Blair
+Reporting by Amina Ismail; Additional reporting by Ahmed Mohamed Hassan and Omar Fahmy; Editing by Edmund Blair and Gareth Jones